se-edu/addressbook-level3/docs/DevOps.md

 This project uses Gradle for **build automation and dependency management**. **You are recommended to read [this Gradle Tutorial from the se-edu/guides](https://se-education.org/guides/tutorials/gradle.html)**.

-Given below are how to use Gradle for some important project tasks.
+The following commands perform common Gradle tasks.

 * **`clean`**: Deletes the files created during the previous build tasks (e.g. files in the `build` folder).<br>